BLM Signs Record of Decision Approving a Right-of-Way for the SunZia Southwest Transmission Project

 - BLM, Safford Field Office, 711 14th Avenue, Safford, Arizona 85546-3337

 - BLM, Arizona State Office, One North Central Avenue, Phoenix, Arizona 85004 4427

-This project is proposed by SunZia Transmission, LLC.
-The company plans to construct and operate two 500 kilovolt (kV) transmission lines originating at a new substation in Lincoln County in the vicinity of Corona, New Mexico, and terminating at the Pinal Central Substation in Pinal County near Coolidge, Arizona.
+The SunZia Project consists of two 500 kilovolt (kV) transmission lines originating at a new substation in Lincoln County in the vicinity of Corona, New Mexico, and terminating at the Pinal Central Substation in Pinal County near Coolidge, Arizona.

-The purpose of the proposed project is to transport electricity generated by power generation resources, including renewable resources, to western power markets and load centers.
-The SunZia project would enable the development of renewable energy resources including wind, solar, and geothermal generation by creating access to the interstate power grid in the Southwest.
+The Project will transport electricity produced by power generation resources, including renewable resources, to western power markets and load centers.
+The Project will enable the development of renewable energy resources including wind, solar, and geothermal generation by creating access to the interstate power grid in the Southwest.